 Build chords using steps

-By knowing the intervals (how many steps distance between keys or notes) will make it possible to play more or less any chord.
+Knowing the intervals (the numbers of steps distance between keys or notes) makes it possible to play more or less any chord.
 For example, for C major it is four half steps and three half steps from the root.
 Knowing such sequences for any chord will make easy to build tons of chords including C, Cm, C7, Cm7, C9, Cm9, C11, Cm11, C13 and Cm13 with various root notes.

 Building triads